tkn-tub/ns3-gym/src/internet-apps/doc/internet-apps.rst

    ============= Subsection (#.#.#)
    ############# Paragraph (no number)

-This is a suggested outline for adding new module documentation to |ns3|.
-See ``src/click/doc/click.rst`` for an example.

-The introductory paragraph is for describing what this code is trying to model.

-For consistency (italicized formatting), please use |ns3| to refer to ns-3 in the documentation (and likewise, |ns2| for ns-2).
-These macros are defined in the file ``replace.txt``.
+The goal of this module is to hold all the Internet-specific applications, and most notably some very specific applications (e.g., ping) or daemons (e.g., radvd).
+Other non-Internet-specific applications such as packet generators are contained in other modules.

 Model Description
 *****************

 The source code for the new module lives in the directory ``src/internet-apps``.

-The goal of this module is to hold all the Internet-specific applications, and most notably some very specific applications (e.g., ping) or daemons (e.g., radvd).

 Each application has its own goals, limitations and scope, which are briefly explained in the following.